jenesq/OscarWinner/README.md

 ## Project Description

 I completed this project for my Data Science practicum II.
-I thought it woudld be a fun project to practice my skills on.
+I thought it would be a fun project to practice my skills on.
-Four datasets were used for this project.
+I anlayzed four datasets to complete this project.
 Three of the datasets were downloaded from www.statcruch.com.
 The Academy Awards dataset was downloaded from https://www.kaggle.com/theacademy/academy-awards/data.

+## Project Inspiration
-## My project inspiration was to answer the following questions:
+My project inspiration was to answer the following questions:
 - Build a model that predicts the next Oscar in any Academy Award category by inputting the nominated movies.
 - What variables are significant in predicting an Oscar winning movie?
 - Are movie rankings directly correlated to Oscar winning movies?